scopdrag/laravel-google-chart/README.md

 This package offers simple and easy integration of google charts with laravel .

 ##Features:
 -Fast and simple .
-Also you can provide Google chart options to documneted on google Chart API by creating a multidiemsional PHP Araay.
+Also you can provide Google chart options to documneted on google Chart API by creating a multidiemsional PHP array.
 - Multiple Chart of same and different types can be loaded on same page.

 Credit: Thanks to google chart API